Supply Chain Master Data

 Materials are of different varieties, including direct, indirect.
 In direct material flows, such as those in automotive, electronics, or discrete manufacturing, material master data drives procurement and production synchronization.

-A single component may be sourced from multiple suppliers or produced in different plants.
+A single spare part may be sourced from multiple suppliers or could be produced in different plants.
 Its master data ensures that these transactions use consistent technical descriptions, lead times, and cost structures.

 If the data for even one supplier or component is misaligned, production planning and MRP outputs can become inaccurate, leading to shortages or overproduction.

-In process industries such as chemicals, energy, and refining, material master data governs complex networks of intermediate and processed materials.
+In process industries such as chemicals, energy, or oil and gas, material master data governs the complex networks of intermediate and processed materials.

 Any inconsistency in material attributes such as density, purity, or flash point can have cascading effects on product quality, regulatory reporting, and safety compliance.